sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

-The `securerandom` library is required to generate some random numbers and add an identifier to every person `login`, aiming to make each key unique - as you might know if the same key is set more than once on a `Hash`, the last is the one that preserves.
+The `securerandom` library is required to generate some random numbers and add an identifier to every person `login`, aiming to make each key unique - as you might know, if the same key is set more than once on a `Hash`, the last is the one that preserves.
 The block code is then yielded inside the `index_by` method, as result every key takes the value of the `login` method invoked on the current object (`self`) interpolated with a random hexadecimal string of 10 digits created using the `SecureRandom` library.

 Finally, if the method is invoked without given a block it returns the receiver as an `Enumerator`  which is common when defining custom `Enumerable` methods - from the Ruby docs: